PersonalHealthTrain/Documentation/README.md

-# documentation
+# PHT Documentation wiki content
-Documentation of the Personal Health Train
+This branch contains resources that are used in the wiki pages of the Documentation repository of the Personal Health Train.